 Event planning is a cool job to have but hard to execute and make a living out of it.
 The event planning business is a grey area that only a limited number of experts know in and out.
 There are five basic skills you need as an event planner.
 You don't have to go to a specific school, follow a specific course or education on event planning.
 One gains event planning education through experience and actual projects.
-Planning can be quite needy and hard at times, and that's where real-life experience help.
+Planning can be quite needy and hard at times, and that's where real-life experiences help.

 An event planner who makes money out of selling events is no less than an entrepreneur.
-It's different and a bit harder than working as an event planner on payroll for a company which pays a set salary every month.
+It's different and a bit harder than working as an event planner on the payroll for a company that pays a set salary every month.
 Either way, you need to gain experience and basic knowledge.
-The five essential points that every event planner should have are: Learning how to plan, listening skills, managing the finances, creativity, and nerves of steel.
+Networking is the most effective strategy for event planners to find new clients with a significant share attained through social media.

-Learn How To Plan
+Learn to Plan

 A lot of people go into the event planning business with their perception of what a good party or event looks like.
-You should bring in your ideas but by in the end, your client needs to be happy with your services while you cater to their needs.
-If your client comes to you and says, "Oh, I want a balloon themed party, ' and you bluntly disagree to the idea, it means you are not listening to the client.
+You should bring in your ideas but in the end, your client needs to be happy with your services while you cater to their needs.
+If your client comes to you and says, "Oh, I want a balloon themed party, ' and you bluntly disagree with the idea, it means you are not listening to the client.
 A client's requirement has to be met; after all, you're being paid for meeting certain expectations.
 Add your creativity while adhering to the customer's core requirements, and listen to your clients.
 The event is meant for the customer and he or she needs to be happy.

 You need to be good with finances.
-A lot of event planner don't know about managing money.
+A lot of event planners don't know about managing money.
 As an event planner, you work with a tight budget.
 It's good to be cool and awesome while planning the event but don't go overboard with the budget.
 You always need to have an emergency fund to bank on if things go awry.

 Creativity is the secret sauce.
 Through creativity, event planners can find solutions on the spot when everyone else is flipping out.
 As an event planner, you often troubleshoot when least expected, even though you assume everything is planned well.
 Your clients can turn the course of the entire event in five minutes before and you have to be creative to solve such issues.

-The last skill you need is having nerves of steel.
+One of the most important skills you need is having nerves of steel.
 As an event planner, you organize the entire event and also lead the way for others.
 You need to be strong enough to handle client criticism.

 You need to be disciplined to ensure your team does what is to be done and they are not slacking off.
 If something goes wrong, you bear the brunt as the lead.
 You need to have nerves of steel to tackle situations when you or your team members get stressed out due to unforeseen circumstances.